prabhav/jekyll-now/_work/god-on-a-leash.markdown

 Two ancestral artforms survive through the veneration of Hanuman, a hindu deity with a monkey face and human body.
 This is the story of being held on a leash to the hands of faith, heritage and poverty that explores the concept of humanism and divinity.

-# Logline

-Two ancestral artforms survive through the veneration of Hanuman, a hindu deity with a monkey face and human body.
-This is the story of being held on a leash to the hands of faith, heritage and poverty that explores the concept of humanism and divinity.

 # Synopsis

 Dalip is a monkey charmer who belongs to a small community of 'Madaris', an ancestral occupation of training monkeys to act like humans.
 Eleven year old Rohit belongs to a community of 'Behrupiyas', traditional impressionist who train their kids to act like apes.
 Both these fringe communities survive under abject poverty, tied  rmly to the belief of a hindu mythological deity 'Hanuman:half monkey half human', a symbol of sel ess devotion and strength.
 Both convene to perform at Hanuman temple.
 In a role reversal ba le between animal as human and human as animal, who would come out triumphant?